 - Non-Member - $25.00

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid February 1-29, 2020.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended February 29, 2020.

 - Milev, R. V., Giacobbe, P., Kennedy, S. H., Blumberger, D. M., Daskalakis, Z. J., Downar, J., ... & MacQueen, G. M. (2016).
 Canadian Network for Mood and Anxiety Treatments (CANMAT) 2016 clinical guidelines for the management of adults with major depressive disorder: section 4.
 Neurostimulation treatments.
 The Canadian Journal of Psychiatry, 61(9), 561-575.